joinpursuit/Pursuit-Core-Web/html_css_dom/css_display_position_zind/README.md

 # 4. The Z-Index

 The z-index CSS property specifies the z-order of a positioned element and its descendants.
-The hight the z-index the closer the element is to _you_ the user.
+The higher the z-index the closer the element is to _you_ the user.
 By default an elements z-index is 0.

 For a positioned box (that is, one with any position other than static), the z-index property specifies:
 * The stack level of the box in the current stacking context.